 4) Depth of Field Impact

 Another issue that seems to be the topic of misunderstanding is how the sensor size impacts depth of field.
 There is a general consensus among photography experts that DX sensors increase depth of field (with certain conditions discussed below), but a lot of people do not understand what this actually means.
-The fact is, depth of field is only increased on DX sensors when the framing or the “angle of view” between DX and FX is exactly the same.
+The fact is, depth of field is only increased on DX sensors when the framing or the “field of view” between DX and FX is exactly the same.
 For example, if you are shooting a bird with two Nikon 500mm lenses from the same distance at f/4, one mounted on the D7000 (DX) and the other on the D800 (FX), depth of field on DX will only be larger when framing is exactly the same.
-Obviously, to get both cameras to frame the bird identically, you would have to physically move closer to the bird with the D800.
-Since the camera to subject distance is decreased while all other variables are staying the same, depth of field is also decreased.
+Obviously, to get both cameras to frame the bird identically, you would have to physically move away from the bird with the D7000.
+Since the camera to subject distance is changed, while all other variables are staying the same, depth of field is also increased on the D7000.
 Now here is another fun example to add to this: since the DX mode on the D800 yields the same field of view as the D7000, you could simply set the D800 to DX mode and you would end up with very similar framing and exactly the same depth of field on both cameras.
 If you are confused about this, read this excellent article on the subject, which explains all this in detail.

 5) The Myth of Lighter Lenses